Farmers wear a lot of different hats! Check out these 5 roles farmers play and remember to thank a farmer for all their hard work!

 1. Soil Scientist

-CC Image courtesy of Soil Science on Flickr
+CC BY 2.0 Image courtesy of Soil Science on Flickr

 A very important hat that farmers wear is that of a soil scientist.
 Farmers manage the nutrients in the soil by using strategies like crop rotation, intercropping, mulching, using compost and fertilizer.
 They must know what seeds to plant in each type of soil and how much water these crops need.
 To create healthy soil many farmers also use conservation tillage which is the method of leaving crop residue (such as corn stalks) on the field before and after planting the next crop.